tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Introduce Pandas DataFrames and slack out the link provided below.

+* A DataFrame is a special data structure in Pandas that is designed to work with tabular data (data that has rows and columns like a spreadsheet) and provides some useful functions to help analyze and manipulate tabular data.

 * A Pandas DataFrame can be created in several ways, such as using a Python dictionary, a list of lists, or reading data from an external file like CSV or JSON.

 * The [Pandas DataFrame documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and [getting started guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) are great resources if students want to learn more about creating DataFrames.

 * Comma-separated values (CSV) is one of the most common file formats used to share data on finance.
 Students will start working with DataFrames by creating them from CSV files.

-Start by opening the two CSV files in the Resources directory, `sales.csv` and `sales_no_header.csv` to show students the format of the data.
+Start by opening the two CSV files in the [Resources](Activities/01-Ins_Reading_CSVs/Resources) directory, `sales.csv` and `sales_no_header.csv` to show students the format of the data.
 Point out that one file has a header while the other does not.
 Refer back to these files during the demo as needed.

 Next, open `reading_csvs.ipynb` and walk through the following aspects of the code.
 Highlight the following in sequential order.

 First, emphasize how to import Pandas.

 * In order to use Pandas, the `pandas` library must be imported.
 Pandas is commonly aliased as `pd` at this time.

 * The `Path` class is also imported from the [`pathlib` module](https://docs.python.org/3/library/pathlib.html) in order to deal with file paths across all operating systems without complexity.